isawnyu/pleiades-gazetteer/README.md

 ## Code: Plone Buildout
 Pleiades runs on [Plone](http://plone.org).
 With plenty of add-ons and customizations.
-Relevant repositories are listed in the following sectinos.
+Relevant repositories are listed in the following sections.

 The Plone buildout for Pleiades is [Pleiades 3 Buildout](https://github.com/isawnyu/pleiades3-buildout).
 The [pleiades-production.cfg config file](https://github.com/isawnyu/pleiades3-buildout/blob/master/pleiades-production.cfg) is used on production; it extends [buildout.cfg](https://github.com/isawnyu/pleiades3-buildout/blob/master/buildout.cfg) and [production-versions.cfg](https://github.com/isawnyu/pleiades3-buildout/blob/master/production-versions.cfg).
 Note that the buildout makes use of a static package distributions directory at http://atlantides.org/eggcarton/.